 Online Continuing Education Course

-Tuberculosis CE course applicable for nursing, case management, occupational and physical therapy.
-Covers TB, LTBI, and MDR-TB infections, testing and treatment options, infection control, BCG vaccination, and prevention measures.
+Tuberculosis course applicable for nursing, case management, occupational therapy, and physical therapy.
+Infection control CEU covers TB, LTBI, and MDR-TB infections, testing and treatment options, infection control, BCG vaccination, and prevention measures.

 Course Price: $35.00